mikeqfu/pyhelpers/docs/source/quick-start.rst

     We are now connected with the database "pyhelpers_tutorial".

-.. _tutorial-dbms-examples-import-data:
+.. _quickstart-dbms-examples-import-data:

 Import data into a database
 ---------------------------

-With the established connection to the database, we can use the method :py:meth:`~pyhelpers.dbms.PostgreSQL.import_data` to import the ``data_frame``, which has been created in the :ref:`Preparation<tutorial-preparation>` section, into a table named "*df_table*" under the default schema "*public*":
+With the established connection to the database, we can use the method :meth:`~pyhelpers.dbms.PostgreSQL.import_data` to import the ``data_frame``, which has been created in the :ref:`Preparation<quickstart-preparation>` section, into a table named "*df_table*" under the default schema "*public*":

 .. code-block:: python